How to Get to Providencia from San Andres: Colombia

 2. Book with Searca directly

-Searca operate a number of flights to Providencia so it would make sense to book with them directly.
+Searca operate several flights to Providencia, so it would make sense to book with them directly.

 Inside the aircraft